sst/guide/_examples/how-to-create-a-reactjs-app-with-serverless.md

 ## Project layout

-An SST app is made up of two parts.
+An SST app is made up of a couple of parts.

 1. `lib/` — App Infrastructure